docksal/addons/phpcs/README.md

 ## Usage once installed

-Once installed the following commands can be ran to
+Once installed the following commands can be ran to help with code quality.

 ### PHPCS